What do clover mites look like?

-Clover mites are often found around homes and buildings feeding on fertilized, healthy grass and clovers.
+Clover mites are often found around Iowa or Illinois homes and buildings feeding on fertilized, healthy grass and clovers.
 They also congregate on sidewalks, patios, brick walls, and the sunny side of structures.
 They may also sneak inside through cracks and openings.
 Inside, they’re likely to be found on window sills, walls, and furniture.

 What do clover mites eat?